PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductImport.md

 Product import includes any type of product type definition except model setups.
 Product import may refer to importing a file or remote source, but also the simple act of creating a product manually by supplying all necessary parameters.

 Product imports of a machine are created by implementing the [IProductImporter](xref:Moryx.Products.Management.Importers.IProductImporter).
 As always it is recommended to derive from the base type [ProductImporterBase](xref:Moryx.Products.Management.ProductImporterBase`2).
-Each importer must define its [ProductImporterConfig](xref:Moryx.Products.Management.Importers.ProductImporterConfig) and export a typed parameters object that implements `IImportParameters`.
+Each importer must define its [ProductImporterConfig](xref:Moryx.Products.Management.Importers.ProductImporterConfig) and export a typed parameters object.
 This object is exchanged between client and server using the Entry-format.
 There are already two predefined types [FileImportParameters](xref:Moryx.Products.Management.FileImportParameters) and [PrototypeImportParameters](xref:Moryx.Products.Management.PrototypeParameters) that can be used directly or as a base class for your parameters.

 The base class requires three methods: